 StorageClass configured.
 Run the following command on the attached cluster:

 The output should look similar to this.
 Note the

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE ebs-sc (default) ebs.csi.aws.com Delete WaitForFirstConsumer false 41s

 StorageClass is not set as default, add the following annotation to the

 Before you attach clusters, you need to create one or more Workspaces, and we recommend that you also create Projects within your Workspaces.
 Workspaces give you a logical way to represent your teams and specific configurations.
 Projects let you define one or more clusters as a group to which Kommander pushes a common configuration.
 Grouping your existing clusters in Kommander projects and workspaces makes managing their platform services and resources easier and supports monitoring and logging.

-Platform application requirements
+Platform service requirements

 In addition to the basic cluster requirements, the platform services you want Kommander to manage on those clusters will have an impact on the total cluster requirements.
-The specific combinations of platform applications will make a difference in the requirements for the cluster nodes and their resources (CPU, memory, and storage).
+The specific combinations of platform services will make a difference in the requirements for the cluster nodes and their resources (CPU, memory, and storage).

 Attaching existing AWS and EKS clusters

 Attaching an existing, Amazon-provisioned cluster requires that the cluster be fully configured and running.
 The suggested default cluster configuration includes a control plane pool containing three (3) m5.xlarge nodes and a worker pool containing four (4) m5.2xlarge nodes.